jpampuero/sbiemlab/README.md

 V. QUESTIONS AND BUG REPORTS
 -----------------------------

-For any problem running SBIEMLAB contact the author:
+For any problem running SBIEMLAB, submit an "issue" on github (preferred way) or contact the author:

 Jean-Paul Ampuero
 ampuero@geoazur.unice.fr